 Denver Coordination of Housing and Transportation Planning

 Denver's 2008-2012 Consolidated Plan indicates city agencies whose funds are not covered by the Consolidated Plan continue to be a part of the development and implementation of the Consolidated Plan and Action Plan.
 The city's Office of Economic Development and Department of Community Planning and Department work in partnership on a Transit Oriented Development Initiative to create workforce housing near current and future transit locations.
 Objective 1.4 in the plan targets TOD funding for renter households with incomes at or below 30 percent of the area median.
 The City of Denver is establishing a $15 million TOD Fund that will provide financing to preserve affordable housing within one half mile of existing and new rail service and a quarter mile of frequent bus routes.

 This plan includes a description of how the City of Evanston consults with adjacent jurisdictions on regional planning issues.
 City staff work with Chicago Metropolitan Agency for Planning, the Metropolitan Planning Council, on long-term transportation projects such as the Yellow Line Station infill project and the Purple Line Visioning that is currently being conducted by the Chicago Transit Authority.
 The plan also describes Neighborhood Revitalization Strategy Areas submitted as part of this Consolidated Plan to further target resources to the neighborhoods of Southeast Evanston and West Evanston that were severely impacted by the mortgage foreclosure crisis.

 Hennepin County, MN

-Since 2003, Hennepin County has provided $9.9 million in Transit Oriented Development funding for 50 projects that links housing and economic development with transit corridors, increased density near transit corridors, increased ridership of transit services and leveraged other public and private resources.
+Since 2003, Hennepin County has provided $22 million in Transit Oriented Development funding for more than 50 projects that links housing and economic development with transit corridors, increased density near transit corridors, increased ridership of transit services and leveraged other public and private resources.